dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 _StartOffset_ shall point to the starting byte of an instruction of the _Method_.

 _StartOffset_ + _Length_ shall point to the starting byte of an instruction of the _Method_ or be equal to the size of the IL stream of the _Method_.

-Local scopes form a hierarchy (a tree).
-Two scopes that belong to the _Mathod_ are either disjoit

 ### <a name="LocalVariableTable"></a>LocalVariable Table: 0x33